 There are just so many things that you can experience and enjoy while you are visiting the beautiful and historic village of Sandsend near Whitby.

 The Yorkshire Coastline is delightful.
 The northern boundary is industrial Teesside with the coastline stretching down to the equally built up Kingston upon Hull.
 In between, the settlements are of various sizes with many small villages great places for anything from a day trip to a delightful holiday.
 One such village is Sandsend just a short distance from the historic small town of Whitby.
-North Yorkshire Moors come down to the Coast and add to the beauty and attractiveness of the whole region.
+North York Moors come down to the Coast and add to the beauty and attractiveness of the whole region.

 The origins of Sandsend date back to the development of the alum industry.
 There was a railway line linking Whitby to Teesside; the railway station opened in 1883 and closed in 1958, a few years before Dr. Beecham began stringent cuts on the whole national rail network.